dboothy/CrystalCollectorGame/README.md

 		2. the score is set to a random number between 18-120.
 		3. the crystals are each assigned new random values.

+on click, add value of button to sumofpoints

 All stats are displayed onto the page: